TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormProtection/Index.rst

 It is important that the tokens get validated **before** the tokens are persisted.
 This makes sure that the tokens that get invalidated by :code:`validateToken` cannot be used again.

+Note that this **requires a logged on user** whether in frontend or backend.
+CSRF protection is not supported for anonymous users.
+Without a logged on user the token will always be :code:`dummyToken`.
+See https://forge.typo3.org/issues/77403 for details.